JakubSzark/zig-string/README.md

 ```

-And add this to you build.zig
+And add this to your build.zig

 ```zig
     const string = b.dependency("string", .{